GSK Ireland IMPACT Awards

 About the Awards

-GSK Ireland IMPACT Awards 2017 – applications are now open
+GSK Ireland IMPACT Awards 2017 – applications are now closed

 Is your charity making an IMPACT in health communities around Ireland?
 The GSK Ireland IMPACT Awards 2017 are now open for applications.
 The awards are designed to recognise and reward community-based charities doing excellent work to improve people’s health and wellbeing in Ireland.
 These awards are open to registered charities that are at least three years old, working in a health-related field in Ireland, with a total annual income between €20,000 and €1,000,000.